pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

   - In terms of the layout, less is often more.
 There should not be too much info on the screen at once to not overwhelm the basic user.
 - Multimedia:
   - Audio is definitely more important than video.
   - Facial expressions and reactions are an important part of an online conversation.
-Some users want the facecam to be always visible, whereas size and placement should be up to the the individual user.
+Some users want the facecam to be always visible, whereas size and placement should be up to the individual user.
   - Sharing multiple screens at the same time would be appreciated mostly by business and student users alike.
-  - There should be a siimple function for data exchange.
+  - There should be a simple function for data exchange.
   - Bilateral talks between "seatmates" do not really seem to be appreciated over all interviewees.
 Not being distracted was often viewed as a good thing.
 A simple text chat would be sufficient.
   - In some interviews, the wish to be able to mute individuals came up.
 - Hierarchy:
   - Many users are kind of lost when they are put into breakout rooms.
   - Depending on their job in a video call, numerous users would like to have clear permissions.
   - Within bigger groups, a clear hierarchy should be established, where each user is assigned to a different priority.
-  - Especially student users would like an improved "rasing hand" tool since the host does not always notices an answer.
+  - Especially student users would like an improved "raising hand" tool since the host does not always notices an answer.

 As a takeaway, our **most important insights** were the following:
 - Most interviewees prefer a simple UI